wolfgangmm/existdb-langserver/README.md

 ## Prerequisites

 The server side support package for the Atom editor - `atom-editor` needs to be installed on the server.
+The parameters required for the communication with the server can be configured via the extension settings.

 ## Run